[You must be registered and logged in to see this image.]Alligator Gar

 (Atractosteus spatula)

 The alligator gar is a much misunderstood sport-fish in America, it being the second largest freshwater fish here.
-There are very little true things that are in print about these javascript:emoticonp('
+There are very little true things that are in print about these javascript:emoticonp('thumbs up')great fish -

 they are a very long lived fish, with no natural predators except man.